 By 11 a.m.
 Ellering is on the floor of the Superstition Restaurant & Saloon greeting and seating masked customers.
 Surrounded by walls papered with dollar bills and other currency left by travelers throughout the years, Chris Field stands at the bar working on his laptop and taking calls.
 With the line out the door and cars and motorcycles coming and going, it’s going to be a busy day.

 Explore Arizona in 2021:A wanderer's wish list of the state's most beautiful places

 How the pandemic affected Tortilla Flat

 Ellering and Field are hands-on for good reason.
-During the pandemic closure they lost 3% of their revenue and 90% of what would have been their annual profit.
+During the pandemic closure they lost $1 million in gross revenue and 95% of what would have been their annual profit.

 “COVID was super painful,” Field said.
 “We were in crisis and survival mode.”